-Range is the difference between high and low in a particular time period, such as a trading day.
+In the financial markets, range is the difference between highest and lowest price (high and low) in a particular time period, such as a trading day.
 As above, it is calculated by subtracting the minimum (low) from the maximum (high):

 Range = High – Low

 If you have market data in the OHLC (open-high-low-close) format in Excel, simply take the cell containing the high and subtract the cell containing the low from it – see screenshot from ATR Calculator below.

 Calculating Range in ATR Calculator